s-woegerbauer/AdventOfCode2023/README.md

     - Part 1: I just had too many errors, which i could not find, so I restarted from the beginning, which costed approximately 40 min :(
     - Part 2: Just had to change the LINQ statement, took about 3 min
-    - Overall: Part 1 was just really bad, Part 2 was easy, but did not help much
+    - Overall: Part 1 was just terrible, Part 2 was easy, but did not help much
         - 58 min -> 6693
         - 60 min -> 4288

+4.
+   - Part 1: 51 minutes, nothing more to say
+   - Part 2: 8 minutes, at least something
+   - Overall: Bad Part 1, Good Part 2
+       - 51 min -> 13453
+       - 59 min -> 9067

+5.
+   - Part 1: Had a bit of trouble parsing the input and mapping it.
+   - Part 2: Tried to brute force it at first, didn't run fast enough, so I had to write it from the beginning
+   - Overall: hard day, bad solution -> bad day :(
+       - 73 min -> 9417
+       - 275 min -> 9557